-- We cannot currently supply sunscreen to all pupils on a daily basis because of cost. - Children will be asked in Reception, KS1 and KS2 to administer their own at lunchtime and Nursery parents are asked to put sunscreen on their child before the start of a session. - Sunscreen use will be encouraged on school trips.
+- We cannot currently supply sunscreen to all pupils on a daily basis because of cost. - Parents are encouraged to purchase all day protection suncream which can be applied before school in the morning. - Children will be asked in Reception, KS1 and KS2 to administer their own at lunchtime and Nursery parents are asked to put sunscreen on their child before the start of a session. - Sunscreen use will be encouraged on school trips.